GerHobbelt/cef-wiki/GeneralUsage.md

 Binary distributions of CEF3 are available from the [project Downloads page](http://www.magpcss.net/cef_downloads/).
 They contain all files necessary to build a particular version of CEF3 on a particular platform (Windows, Mac OS X or Linux).
 No matter the platform they all share the same general structure:

   * **cefclient** contains the cefclient sample application configured to build using the files in the binary distribution.
 This application demonstrates a wide range of CEF functionalities.
+  * **cefsimple** contains the cefsimple sample application configured to build using the files in the binary distribution.
+This application demonstrates the minimal functionality required to create a browser window.
   * **Debug** contains a debug build the CEF shared library (libcef) and any other libraries required to run on the platform.
 This application demonstrates the minimal functionality required to create a browser window.
   * **include** contains all required CEF header files.
   * **libcef\_dll** contains the source code for the libcef\_dll\_wrapper static library that all applications using the CEF C++ API must link against.
 See the “C++ Wrapper” section for more information.
   * **Release** contains a release build the CEF shared library (libcef) and any other libraries required to run on the platform.
-  * **Resources** contains resources required by applications using CEF.
-This includes .pak files (binary files with globbed resources) and potentially other files such as images and cursors depending on the platform.
+  * **Resources** contains resources required by applications using CEF (Windows and Linux only).
+This includes .pak files (binary files with globbed resources) and potentially other files such depending on the platform.
-  * **tools** contains scripts for post-processing the build depending on the platform.

 Each binary distribution also contains a README.txt file that describes the platform-specific distribution in greater detail and a LICENSE.txt file that contains CEF’s BSD license.
 When distributing an application based on CEF you should include the license text somewhere in your application’s distribution.
 For example, you can list it on an “About” or “Credits” page in your application’s UI, or in the documentation bundled with your application.
 License and credit information is also available inside of a CEF3 browser window by loading “about:license” and “about:credits” respectively.